hlavacs/ViennaGameJobSystem/README.md

 * Supports C++20 (coroutines, concepts, polymorphic allocators and memory resources, ...)
 * Can be run with coroutines (better convenience), with C++ functions (better performance), or both
 * Use coroutines as fibers to improve on performance
+* Supports an arbitrary number of phases the game loop can be in.
 * Enables a data oriented, data parallel paradigm
 * Intended as partner project of the Vienna Vulkan Engine (https://github.com/hlavacs/ViennaVulkanEngine) implementing a game engine using the VGJS